 What are your top tips when it comes to appointing a Hale conveyancing firm to carry out our lease extension conveyancing?

 If you are instructing a property lawyer for lease extension works (regardless if they are a Hale conveyancing practice) it is essential that he or she should be familiar with the legislation and specialises in this area of conveyancing.
 We advise that you make enquires with several firms including non Hale conveyancing practices prior to instructing a firm.
 Where the conveyancing practice is ALEP accredited then so much the better.
 The following questions could be helpful:

 What volume of lease extensions has the firm conducted in Hale in the last 12 months?

-I purchased a basement flat in Hale, conveyancing formalities finalised July 2011.
-Can you please calculate a probable premium for a statutory lease extension?
-Comparable properties in Hale with over 90 years remaining are worth £227,000.
-The average or mid-range amount of ground rent is £50 levied per year.
-The lease expires on 21st October 2091
+I am the registered owner of a split level flat in Hale, conveyancing was carried out half a dozen years ago.
+Can you work out an approximate cost of a lease extension?
+Similar properties in Hale with a long lease are worth £180,000.
+The average or mid-range amount of ground rent is £65 levied per year.
+The lease ends on 21st October 2078

-With only 72 years remaining on your lease the likely cost is going to be between £9,500 and £11,000 as well as costs.
+With just 59 years remaining on your lease we estimate the price of your lease extension to range between £20,900 and £24,200 as well as professional fees.

-The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of detailed due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be other issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-Please do not take any other action placing reliance on this information without first seeking the advice of a professional.
+The figure above a general guide to costs for extending a lease, but we cannot give you a more accurate figure without more detailed investigations.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There are no doubt additional concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+Neither should you take any other action placing reliance on this information without first seeking the advice of a professional.